vxco/VANTAGE/README.md

 # ACSS User Manual
 This is the user manual for the Automated Cell Sorting System (ACSS) software.
-This software is designed to automate the process of sorting cells in the maglev capiley system.
-The software uses an edge detection algorithm to identify the cells and a machine learning system to sort the cells by adjusting the flowrate and magnet power.
+This software is designed to automate the process of sorting cells in the maglev capillery system.
+The software uses an edge detection algorithm to identify the cells and a machine learning system to sort the cells by adjusting the flow rate and magnet power.

 ---
 # Table of Contents